bmnielsen/Stardust/3rdparty/openbw/openbw/README.md

 # OpenBW

-Instructions for building and using OpenBW (with BWAPI) is at https://github.com/OpenBW/bwapi.
+OpenBW does not yet have any usage examples or documentation by itself, however it can be used with BWAPI by using the fork at https://github.com/OpenBW/bwapi.